ActivityForensics/activityforensics/README.md

 ## Dataset Preparation

-- You can download the dataset at [OneDrive](https://entuedu-my.sharepoint.com/:f:/g/personal/peijun_bao_staff_main_ntu_edu_sg/IgB-nNOfNgG6QaqwV2CPjQY9AdDht4epuR3G-IhOK7Ihbbg).
+- You can download the dataset at [OneDrive](https://entuedu-my.sharepoint.com/:f:/g/personal/peijun_bao_staff_main_ntu_edu_sg/IgB-nNOfNgG6QaqwV2CPjQY9AdDht4epuR3G-IhOK7Ihbbg)  (password: ActivityForensics).
 - We provide pre-extracted features for all videos to enable faster and more convenient experimentation.
 To run the code, you only need to download the extracted features, raw videos are not required.

 ## Build and install dependencies